Linaro/lava/doc/v2/writing-tests.rst

 Writing a test definition YAML file
 ***********************************

-The YAML is downloaded from the repository (or handled as an inline) and installed into the test image, either as a single file or as part of a git or bzr repository.
+The YAML is downloaded from the repository (or handled inline) and installed into the test image, either as a single file or as part of a git or bzr repository.
 (See :ref:`test_repos`)

 Each test definition YAML file contains metadata and instructions.
 Metadata includes: